ryancor/CryptoWall_Analysis/README.md

 ![Ransomware Note](https://i.ibb.co/r2mk1fc/Screen-Shot-2020-03-21-at-12-43-42-PM.png)

 ## Decode and Decrypt shellcode loader that injects the final unpacked PE
-### When decrypted, you'll notice the shellcode uses WriteProcessMemory to inject main ransomware PE file at offset 0x224b in the dumped asm file.
-The 3rd argument on the stack (ECX) contains the PE file buffer
+### When decrypted, you'll notice the shellcode uses WriteProcessMemory to inject the main ransomware exe at offset 0x224b as seen in the dumped asm file.
+The 3rd argument on the stack (ECX) contains the PE file buffer.
 ```
 ➜  CryptoWall git:(master) python decrypt_shellcode_loader.py
 [!]
 Searching PE sections for .rsrc